- Introduction to the DOM

 - Common Properties of

-- Document property example
+document - Document property example

 Introduction to the DOM